Our free advice is available by referral only. Can’t access a referral? Try our free Debtipedia for self-help.

 To qualify for Statutory Sick Pay (SSP) you must:

-Be classed as an employee and have done some work for your employer
+have done some work for your employer

-Have received the maximum amount of SSP (28 weeks)
+have received the maximum amount of SSP (28 weeks)

-The weekly rate for Statutory Sick Pay (SSP) is £99.35 for up to 28 weeks.
+The weekly rate for Statutory Sick Pay (SSP) is £123.25 for up to 28 weeks.
 It is paid:

 for the days you normally work - called ‘qualifying days’